-For the last several years, the Company experienced declining sale prices in the market for ESWL lithotripters.
-The Company believes that the market for ESWL lithotripters is now mature and has become primarily a replacement and maintenance market, with high equipment penetration rates driving down demand and increasing price competition.
-In addition, the trend toward more compact devices with lower unit sale prices is driving down unit sale prices worldwide.
-As a result of these factors, the Company expects unit sale prices for ESWL lithotripters worldwide to continue to decline and total market volumes to remain stable at current levels in the foreseeable future.
+For the last several years, we experienced declining sale prices in the market for ESWL lithotripters.
+We believe that the market for ESWL lithotripters is now mature and has become primarily a replacement and maintenance market, with high equipment penetration rates driving down demand and increasing price competition.
+As a result of these factors, we expect unit sale prices for ESWL lithotripters worldwide to continue to decline and total market volumes to remain stable at current levels in the foreseeable future.

-The Company believes that its results of operations in the near future will be affected by the Company's ability to control expenses in connection with the development, marketing and commercial launch of HIFU applications, including the Ablatherm.
+We believe that our results of operations in the near future will be affected by our ability to control expenses in connection with the development, marketing and commercial launch of HIFU applications, including the Ablatherm, and the funding of Ablatherm trials in the United States in order to continue the FDA process.
 See "-Liquidity and Capital Resources."
-Increases, if any, in expenses may only be offset partially in the near future by revenues arising from sales of HIFU devices.
+Increases, if any, in expenses may only be offset partially in the near future by revenues arising from sale of HIFU devices and treatments.